Venezuela polls: Henrique Capriles to challenge Chavez

 Mr Capriles said he hoped to unite all the opposition parties through his leadership.

 "I hope to be president of the yellows, the whites, the greens, the blues, the oranges, the reds.
-I hope to be president of those without a colour."'Agents of imperialism'
+I hope to be president of those without a colour."

 Some people had queued for hours at polling stations.
 Officials extended the voting time to try to allow all those who waited the chance to vote, reports the BBC's Sarah Grainger in Caracas.